mepaone/Intersting-python-programs/README.md

-# Intersting-python-programs
+# Some Examples programs based on python
-These programs where given during a HACKERRANK exam session in our college.
+These programs where given during a HACKERRANK exam session.